johanWallgren/iMessage/README.md

 B.

-Run parseMessages.R to extract data from html-file.
+In parseMessages.R, change following line so that it points to your html-file.

+fileWithData <-
+  'D:/Johans/R/iMessage/mobiMover/Message.html'

 To get correct names change following code:

 rightTexter <- 'Alice'

 leftTexter <- 'Bob'

+Run parseMessages.R to extract data from html-file.

 The phone the messages were extracted from belongs to Alice.
 Alice is texting on right side of the screen, Bob is texting on the left.